Esri/dawn/rtc_dawn_update_tools/README.md

 ./update_lua_file.sh -o
 ```

 Note the `-o` flag.
-This removes currently included files in `dawn.lua` to allow the script to remove old file includes
-that are not needed or don't exist anymore.
+This causes the script to overwrite most includes in `dawn.lua` only with those in `compile_commands.json` so that files that are not needed or don't exist anymore are removed.
+Without the `-o` flag, changes are additive only.
+Note that specific platform files (those found in the `enable_"platform" section) are only altered by the respective operating system as these files are not shared between the platforms that the update script is run on.

 Run these commands to check if there are any build failures: